go-air/pal/docs/design/func.md

 This consists of encoding the package into the pal memory model.
-Notably, for modularity, we need to keep track of exportable symbols, opaqueness, param and return values of functions.
+Notably, for modularity, we need to keep track of exportable symbols, opaqueness, param and return index of functions.

 ### Solving